-- The study is part of a multidisciplinary trial investigating the mechanisms of ECT8. - Serum lipid levels were measured in 16 patients suffering from treatment resistant MDD using a non-targeted lipidomics approach. - Blood samples were obtained before first treatment and approximately one week after the completed treatment series. - Ultrahigh performance liquid chromatography-tandem mass spectrometry (UPLC-MS/MS) technology was used to detect lipid metabolites. - A matched pairs t-test was used to compare pre and posttreatment samples, and false positives were corrected by a false discovery rate (q-value) calculation. - Statistical calculations were provided by the test supplier and are tentative.
+- The study is part of a multidisciplinary trial investigating the mechanisms of ECT8. - Serum lipid levels were measured in 16 patients suffering from treatment resistant MDD using a non-targeted lipidomics approach. - Blood samples were obtained before first treatment and approximately one week after the completed treatment series. - Ultrahigh performance liquid chromatography-tandem mass spectrometry (UPLC-MS/MS) technology was used to detect lipid metabolites. - A matched pairs t-test was used to compare pre and post-treatment samples, and false positives were corrected by a false discovery rate (q-value) calculation.